fobsolutions/cify-framework/README.md

 **videoDir** - Directory where videos are saved.

 **capabilities** - Are used when user right clicks on scenarios or feature and press run.
 Capability with given category is taken and triggered.

-**credentials** - Remote device farm providers credentials to be added to capabilities.
-Optional.

 #### Override capabilities values with system/environment variables